cdavidmaxey/cdavidmaxey.github.io/_posts/2018-01-10-How-do-I-talk-with-my-little-ones-about-LGBT-topics.md

 	<li>a playmate transitions;</li>
 	<li>a neighborhood kid is gender nonconforming.</li>
 </ul>
 <p>Even if your child doesn’t have a situation that sparks a conversation, you might decide to teach your child about gender and sexual diversity, just because it’s good to understand others and foster acceptance.
 Lindsey Amer creates and posts videos on her <a rel="nofollow" href="https://www.youtube.com/QueerKidStuff">YouTube channel, Queer Kid Stuff</a>.
 She recommends her videos for kids ages 3-7 years old.
 Check them out to see if one might be right for sharing with your child.
-Three videos are embedded below&mdash;find more at <a rel="nofollow" href="https://www.youtube.com/QueerKidStuff">YouTube.com/QueerKidStuff</a></p>
+Four videos are embedded below&mdash;find more at <a rel="nofollow" href="https://www.youtube.com/QueerKidStuff">YouTube.com/QueerKidStuff</a></p>
 <h4>Allies: 3 Ways To Be A Good ALLY</h4>
 {::nomarkdown}
 <amp-youtube data-videoid="RQKKJ7PppEs" layout="responsive" width="16" height="9" data-param-rel=0 data-param-showinfo=0 data-param-iv_load_policy=3 data-param-modestbranding=1 data-param-disablekb=1></amp-youtube>
+{:/nomarkdown}
+<h4>Transgender: T&nbsp;is&nbsp;for&nbsp;TRANS!</h4>
+{::nomarkdown}
+<amp-youtube data-videoid="Kq8DRz3yXLI" layout="responsive" width="16" height="9" data-param-rel=0 data-param-showinfo=0 data-param-iv_load_policy=3 data-param-modestbranding=1 data-param-disablekb=1></amp-youtube>
 {:/nomarkdown}
 <h4>What does GAY mean?!?</h4>
 {::nomarkdown}